jedevc/fyp-report/report.md

 All strings $s$ that are generated by this algorithm have the useful feature that every sub-string of length $k + 1$ in $s$ is present somewhere in a name in the source content of libc.
-As the value of $k$ increases, the outputs become increasingly similar to the source material, as shown in the following table
+As the value of $k$ increases, the outputs become increasingly similar to the source material, as shown in the following table:

 | $k$-value | Variables | Functions |
 | :-------- | :-------- | :-------- |